ashokraj2011/GQL/README.md

 - **Leverage namespaces**: Organize queries by business domain
 - **Enable caching**: Use the `@cached` directive for frequently accessed data
 - **Consider relationship depth**: Deep relationship chains may impact performance
+- **Use pagination**: For large datasets, always use pagination to limit response size

 ## 🔧 Troubleshooting